10 Natural Ways to Get Rid of Headaches

 6: Proper Hydration

-Next time you feel the pressure building in your head and your eyes beginning to tighten from signs of a headache, quickly sip on a couple cups of water.
-Headaches triggered by dehydration is easily avoidable but too often caused by increased consumption of sugary beverages, alcohol and coffee instead of pure water.
+Next time you feel the pressure building in your head and your eyes beginning to tighten from signs of a headache, quickly sip on a couple of cups of water.
+Headaches triggered by dehydration are easily avoidable but too often caused by increased consumption of sugary beverages, alcohol, and coffee instead of pure water.

-Research supports that headaches caused by the deprivation of water is a common occurrence.
-Dehydration can lead to reduce cognitive thought and irritability although the phenomenon is not significantly detailed in research.
-One study found that individuals with a headache who consumed the great concentration of water generally had the greatest reduction in the duration of the headache symptoms.
+Research supports that headaches caused by the deprivation of water are a common occurrence.
+Dehydration can lead to reduced cognitive thought and irritability although the phenomenon is not significantly detailed in research.
+One study found that individuals with a headache who consumed a great concentration of water generally had the greatest reduction in the duration of the headache symptoms.
 (10)

 7: Deep Breathing